How to read/write NTFS drive on macOS Catalina 10.15/Mojave/High Sierra?

 After that, you can close the Terminal and start writing your NTFS drive without any limitation.

-As a matter of fact, exFAT and FAT32 file systems are acceptable on macOS Catalina and all older version.
-You actually can take advantage of this to operate your drive by converting NTFS drive to exFAT/FAT32 file system.
-To do so, follow the following steps:
+As a matter of fact, exFAT and FAT32 file systems are compatible with macOS Catalina and all older versions.
+Actually you can take advantage of this to operate your drive by converting NTFS drive to exFAT/FAT32 file system.
+To do so, follow the steps as below:

 Step 1: Back up the important files in your NTFS drive.

-Step 2: Open Finder -> Applications -> Utilities -> Disk Utilities.
+Step 2: Open Finder -> Applications folder -> Utilities -> Disk Utility.

 Step 3: Select the NTFS drive from the left panel in Disk Utility.